mhyee/mhyee.com/content/index.markdown

 Latest Updates
 --------------
-<div class="date">October 10, 2013</div>
+<div class="date">October 29, 2013</div>

 _"Our fourth-year design project is to optimize the guided improvement algorithm, which is used to solve exact, discrete, multi-objective optimization problems."_

-The [first post](/blog/fydp1.html) of my blog series is about multi-objective
+The [second post](/blog/fydp2.html) of my blog series is a more formal definition of multi-objective optimization.
-optimization: introduction, definition, and applications.